Astrocut Documentation

 the file(s).
 The user can optionally pass in a target object name and FFI WCS object.

-The output target pixel file format is described here.
+The output target pixel file format is described on the Astrocut File Formats page.

 This example starts with a path, and uses several TESScut services